hmrc/alcohol-duty-returns/api-docs/openObligation.md

 This response can occur when a call is made by any consumer without an authorized session that has an ADR enrolment.

 **Code**: `404 NOT_FOUND`
-This response can occur if the upstream call to accounts does not return OK
+This response can occur if the APPA ID does not have an open obligation for the specified period.

+**Code**: `500 INTERNAL_SERVER_ERROR`
+This response can occur if there is an error getting obligations.